Great-Sun-Group/credex-core/docs/MTQ.md

 # MinuteTransactionQueue (MTQ)

-The Minute Transaction Queue is a crucial part of the Credex ecosystem that runs every minute.
+The Minute Transaction Queue (MTQ) is a crucial component of the Credex ecosystem that runs every minute.
 It links the main ledgerSpace database (the source of truth and full information) to a searchSpace database (optimized to find credloops).
-New accounts are first added to the searchSpace, then new credexes.
-After each new credex is added, the ecosystem finds and clears all possible loops created by the new credex.
+Every minute, first any new accounts are added to the searchSpace, then any new credexes.
+After each new credex is added, the ecosystem finds and clears all possible loops created by the new credex before moving on to the next.

 1. Processing new accounts: